AlexCharlton/hyperscene-chicken/README.md

 Before an extension can be used in a given scene, it must be activated.

 #### Lights
-hyperscene supplies an extension that provides a generic lighting system:
+Hyperscene supplies an extension that provides a generic lighting system:

     [procedure] (lighting)